umbax/HyPSO/README.md

 Features:
 - single minimisation objective (cost function)
 - design space bounds defined by the user
-- no constraints on dependent variables implemented yet
+- no constraints on dependent variables implemented yet (work in progress to implement multiobjective optimisation)

 Inputs (provided by the user):
 - minimisation objective (cost function) (in Model.cpp)